adamedx/autographps-sdk/ROADMAP.md

 * Fix missing redirecturi in connection format output
 * NOREPRO: Fix errors missing headers and other information in the log
 * Fix Remove-GraphApplicationCertificate by keyid removing other keys!!!
+* Make exportedcertficatepath member of new-graph*certificate use a fully qualified path

 ### Postponed